 Again, assuming a properly configured host, container and virtual network the extra steps to provide a working desktop are...

 - Configure pulseaudio in container and host

-- Configure a container users ~/.xprofile to use the host pulseaudio server and start a desktop session.
+- Configure a container users ~/.xprofile or ~/.xsession to use the host pulseaudio server and start a desktop session.

 - Connect to container xdm from a host user by starting pulseaudio and telling X to query the container.